maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Chargify.js-Configurations.md

 });
 ```

-You can find your public API key in the **Config --> Integrations** section on your site's page in Chargify.
+You can find your public API key in the **Config --> Integrations** section on your site's page in Advanced Billing.

 `chargify.load` accepts also optional parameters.
 Here is a more complete example: